MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 ### Task 2: Implement the GET operation

-1. Select the *Index.cshtml.cs* file in the  **Explorer** pane to open it for editing.
+1. Select the *home.razor.cs* file in the  **Explorer** pane to open it for editing.
+It is located in the `Components/Pages` folder.

 1. Add the following code between the `// Begin GET operation code` and `// End GET operation code` comments.

     ```csharp
-    // OnGet() is async since HTTP requests should be performed async
-      public async Task OnGet()
+    protected override async Task OnInitializedAsync()
     {
         // Create the HTTP client using the FruitAPI named factory
-          var httpClient = _httpClientFactory.CreateClient("FruitAPI");
+        var httpClient = HttpClientFactory.CreateClient("FruitAPI");

         // Perform the GET request and store the response.
-The empty parameter
+The parameter
-          // in GetAsync doesn't modify the base address set in the client factory
+        // in GetAsync specifies the endpoint in the API
-          using HttpResponseMessage response = await httpClient.GetAsync("");
+        using HttpResponseMessage response = await httpClient.GetAsync("/fruits");

         // If the request is successful deserialize the results into the data model
         if (response.IsSuccessStatusCode)
         {
             using var contentStream = await response.Content.ReadAsStreamAsync();
-              FruitModels = await JsonSerializer.DeserializeAsync<IEnumerable<FruitModel>>(contentStream);
+            _fruitList = await JsonSerializer.DeserializeAsync<IEnumerable<FruitModel>>(contentStream);
         }
+        else
+        {
+            // If the request is unsuccessful, log the error message
+            Console.WriteLine($"Failed to load fruit list.
+Status code: {response.StatusCode}");
         }
+    }
     ```

-1. Save the changes to *Index.cshtml.cs*.
+1. Save the changes to *Home.razor.cs*.

-1. Review the code in the *Index.cshtml.cs* file.
+1. Review the code in the *Home.razor.cs* file.
 Note where the `IHttpClientFactory` is added to the page with dependency injection.
-Also note that the data model is bound to the page by using the `[BindProperty]` attribute.

 ### Task 3: Run the web app